apache/activemq-website/src/components/nms/providers/amqp/index.md

 type: nms
 ---

-**NOTE:** *This component is currently a work in progress.
-This is info and developer docs, user docs such as downloads etc will be added upon release.*

 ### Overview
 The goal of this project is to combine the [.NET Message Service API](../..)
 (NMS) with the [Advanced Message Queuing Protocol (AMQP)](https://www.amqp.org/) 1.0 standard wireline protocol.
 Historically, the Apache community created the NMS API which provided a vendor agnostic .NET interface to a variety of messaging systems.